bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Job-Boards-and-The-Hunt.md

 #### Are We Really All Connected by Just Six Degrees of Separation?

 Most of us are familiar with the concept of six degrees of separation — the idea is that anyone in the planet can be connected to anyone else in just six steps.
-So through just five other people, you’re effectively connected to the Queen of England, Jim Belushi or even yo mamma.
+So through just five other people, you're effectively connected to the Queen of England, Jim Belushi or even yo mamma.

 ---